Share Page

 Michael Dennison - Safeguarding

-I have been Chair of Governors since 2012 and have had a long association with North Oxfordshire Academy and other schools locally.
+I held the appointment of Chair of Governors from 2012 until 2022 and have had a long association with North Oxfordshire Academy and other schools locally.
 I am also serving on United Learning’s Education Board.
 My background is in education and school improvement having previously been an academy principal, Ofsted inspector and deputy director in local authorities.
 I am currently an education adviser to the Department for Education.

 I am married (to an ex-deputy head teacher).
 Our three grown-up children attended local schools; only one became a teacher and is now working in a special school.